 However, it’s a fact that IVR is not brand-new.
-IVR was among the initial call centre automation trends, but the technology is still useful today.
+IVR solutions was among the initial call center automation trends, but the technology is still useful today.
 In fact, 40% of businesses claim to have significantly grown their IVR usage during the past three years.

-Self-service will provide a wide range of alternatives in the upcoming years of contact centre future trends:
+Self-service will provide a wide range of alternatives in the upcoming years of contact center future trends:

 - Chatbots that engage with visitors and direct them to the content they need or to a particular agent